MohammadTaghizadeh/FGFR1-virtual-screening-dataset/README.md

 ## Citation
 If you use this dataset, please cite:
-> [Mohammad Taghizadeh], et al. "Ensemble-Based Virtual Screening and Ligand Selection for FGFR1."
+> [Mohammad Taghizadeh], et al. "Iterative-ensemble Virtual Screening Study of the Tyrosine Kinase Domain of Fibroblast Growth Factor Receptor 1 Using the DrugRep Server."
 (2026).

 ## License
 Licensed under the **MIT License)**.